brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-23.md

 "Is that Lord Potter?"
 Tom found himself asking, looking down at the swirl of bodies below.
-He had missed Harry's entrance, not expecting the young wizard to attend the ball that night, but his attention had been focused on his *fianc**é*enough that he could hardly overlook him when he stole the little mudblood away from her partner.
+He had missed Harry's entrance, not expecting the young wizard to attend the ball that night, but his attention had been focused on his *fiancé* enough that he could hardly overlook him when he stole the little mudblood away from her partner.
 He feigned mild curiosity to cover the swell of irritation at the sight the young witch and wizard made.
 Laughing and smiling, they looked decidedly in love.